Video-MTR: Reinforced Multi-Turn Reasoning for Long Video Understanding: Method

 \subsubsection{Goal-Gated Reward Shaping}

-To ensure intermediate actions serve the core goal of video understanding, we further introduce a goal-gated reward shaping mechanism.
-Frame-retrieval rewards are granted conditionally based on final answer accuracy, only frame operations contributing to correct answers are essential.
-This design couples retrieval and answering in the policy instead of optimizing each in isolation.
+To ensure that intermediate actions contribute to the ultimate goal of video understanding, we introduce a goal-gated reward shaping mechanism.
+In this design, frame-retrieval rewards are granted only when the final answer is correct, ensuring that only retrieval operations leading to successful outcomes are reinforced.
+This couples retrieval and answering within the policy, rather than optimizing them in isolation.
+In our experiments, this setting proved critical.
+Without such constraints, since frame-retrieval actions can be issued multiple times, the model tended to prioritize optimizing retrieval actions to accumulate positive signals, while neglecting the primary objective of improving video understanding accuracy.

-Moreover, in multi-turn rollouts the agent may issue multiple intermediate retrievals yet answer only once.
-Without constraints, the model could exploit repeated frame rewards for reward hacking while neglecting the primary goal, video understanding accuracy.
-We therefore enforce a single-intermediate-reward constraint, only the retrieval turn with the highest relevance reward retains with its frame reward and format reward, while all other turn-level rewards are zeroed.
-This ensures cumulative trajectory rewards align with the terminal answer reward's one-time nature, permitting exactly one frame retrieval reward and one answer reward per trajectory.

-We aggregate the refined rewards into final rewarded trajectories, which then serve as training data for policy optimization.
+We aggregate the refined rewards into final reward-annotated trajectories, which then serve as training data for policy optimization.